BBGONE/TaskCoordinator/README.md

 It can be used as a lab and a testing ground for usage of the TaskCoordinator.
 <br/>
 <i><b>
-For example, the testing application implemented a TransformBlock (acts like the one from the TPL Dataflow library - simplified and made for fun), and used it to test the TaskCoordinator.
-But it (TaskCoordinator) really shines for transactional message processing.
+For example, the testing application implemented a TransformBlock (and some other TPL blocks that act like ones from the official TPL Dataflow library) which was made for testing the TaskCoordinator in a simplified setup.
+But it (TaskCoordinator) really shines for the transactional message processing.
 Sql Server Service Broker and optionally Oracle Advanced Queuing uses transactional message processing.
 So I used the TaskCoordinator for my TaskBroker implementation which uses Sql Server Service Broker to provide the messages.
+And it saves resources by using only one connection to message queue while idle (when currently no messages in the queue).
 </b></i>
 <br/><br/>
 LICENSE: MIT LICENSE